Bal-tec™ Home All Vee Blocks

 The weakest member of the canoe sphere and vee block combination, is by far the vee block.
 In a proof test to destruction, the Vee block failed at 4000 pounds (1820 kg).
 At the end of this test, the canoe sphere showed absolutely no sign of permanent deformation.
 The canoe sphere should theoretically function to over 5000 pounds.
 (2273 kg).

-We are actively developing a 3/4" diameter Canoe Sphere (19.05mm) for even smaller applications.
-This will have a spherical radius ground into its contact faces of approximately 10" (.25m).
-We are building a unique, single-purpose machine that will precision-grind the desired radius and only that radius into this part.
+We have developed a 3/4" diameter Canoe Sphere (19.05mm) for even smaller applications.
+These have a spherical radius ground and lapped into its contact faces of approximately 10" (.25 m).
+We have built a unique, single-purpose machine that precision-grinds the desired radius, and only that radius, into this part.
 This part features the same ultra-fine-grain, high-chrome, high-carbon, 440C stainless steel hardened to 58 HRC minimum as our other Canoe-Spheres.

 It uses a surface-mounted design with a blind hole on the bottom with a 10-24 thread, clamped from the rear, with a single .09375" alignment pin hole to the side.
 The bottom is also ground and lapped flat.
 It can be easily paired with our Surface-Mounted Veeblock (part # VB-75-SM), or our Mid-Size Post-Mounted Veeblock (part # VB-375-CPM).

 Huge spherical kinematic components, very large canoe spheres